7 Tips To Help You Play Better At Fast Tempos

 Read More

-Have you ever wondered what the first jazz tunes you should learn are?
+Have you ever wondered what the first jazz songs you should learn are?
 If so, I’d like to help you get started.
-There are so many fantastic jazz tunes in the Great American Songbook that it can feel overwhelming when trying to find a place to start.
+There are so many fantastic jazz songs in the Great American Songbook that it can feel overwhelming when trying to find a place to start.
 There are literally hundreds if not thousands of…

 Read More